Doctoral Program in Educational Leadership

 Maximize your career mobility as a higher education leader.
 This program was developed by university and community college leaders to maximize the quality of learning and career potential.

 Individualize your degree program by specializing in a subject area of your interest, such as curriculum and instruction, kinesiology, or educational technology, or other areas of educational leadership interest.

 There are four curricular themes: leadership theory and practice, curriculum and instruction, political and social foundations of education, and research.
 The doctoral degree contains elements of research and theory typical of all doctoral programs, but it is also practitioner-oriented.

-We allow students to individualize this program by specializing in a subject area of their interest.
-You will take from 18 to 21 credit hours within your cognate area of specialization.
+Students can individualize this program by specializing in a subject area of their interest.
+Take from 18 to 21 credit hours within your cognate area of specialization.
 The College of Education offers specializations including:

 - Educational Technology

 - Educational Administration

 - Community College and University Leadership

 Q. I applied for non-degree admission but I am not able to register for classes.
 What could be the problem?